 Like most platforms, Udemy also has an Affiliate program, so it’s possible that your sale was brought in by an affiliate link.

-This means that in that scenario, the sale price will be split into 3 parties: Udemy, the affiliate and yourself.
-The current affiliate commission is 15% for what I could gather, so there is that to keep in mind too.
+This means that in that scenario, the sale price will be split into 3 parties: Udemy, the affiliate, and yourself.
+The current affiliate commission is 15% from what I could gather, so there is that to keep in mind too.